crate/crate/blackbox/docs/general/dql/joins.rst

 .. _available-join-algo:

-Available Join Algorithms
+Available join algorithms
 -------------------------

-Nested Loop Join Algorithm
+Nested loop join algorithm
 ..........................

 The nested loop algorithm evaluates the join conditions on every record of the